corda/samples/README.md

 # Observers

-* `observable-states`: Use the observers feature to allow non-participants to track a crowdfunding campaign
+* `observable-states`: Use the observers feature to allow regulators to track regulated activity

 # Attachments